droxit/roxcomposer/doc/appendix.md

 # Logging injection

-mosaic supports injection of logging classes which must adhere to an interface to be compatible to the base service class:
+roxcomposer supports injection of logging classes which must adhere to an interface to be compatible to the base service class:

 ## Initialization